reefab/CyclingPusher/README.md

 The elapsed time only counts 15 seconds chunks when there was some activity, otherwise it'll pause.

-When pausing, pressing the Action button ends the cycling session and uploads the:
+If the pause last more than 5 minutes, it'll upload to Runkeeper the:

  * Starting Time
  * Total Distance
  * Elapsed Time

 for the current session.
-Afterwards, the Arduino needs to be restarted to start a new one.

 ## Use

 Plug the ethernet cable and the USB cable in.
 The Arduino will display its IP address and the current UTC time that it obtained via NTP.

-Pedal away and it'll display the current speed and total distance.
-Press the Action button to switch to average speed and elapsed time.
+Pedal away and it'll display the current speed while cycling between the total distance. average speed and elapsed time.

 Stop pedaling for ~ 15 seconds and the pause screen will come up.
-Press the Action button and it'll end the session and upload the result.
+60 seconds, the lcd's backlight will be switched off.
+5 minutes and it'll end the session and upload the result or discard the session if the "valid activity" threshold hasn't been reached.

-To start a new session, you'll need to restart the Arduino.
+To start a new session, just use the bike again, it'll start over.

 ## In action